typelevel/cats-tagless/docs/src/main/tut/typeclasses.md

 1. has no extra type parameters or abstract type members, and
 2. whose effect `F` appears only in the covariant position for **all members**,

-instance of `CartesianK` can be auto generated through `autoCartesianK` annotation.
+instance of `SemigroupalK` can be auto generated through `autoSemigroupalK` annotation.

 Their laws are defined in `mainecoon.laws`.
 To test your instance (if you decide to roll your own) against these laws please follow the examples in `mainecoon.tests`, especially the ones that test against `SafeAlg`.